How to organize a project

 timeline and the

-Timeline let you edit dates attribute of your cards very easily.
+Timeline let you edit dates field of your cards very easily.

 See our guide to know how to take the most of your timeline.

 The calendar view will present the cards in a calendar as you can find one in Outlook or Google calendar.